How Many LLCs Are Formed Each Year in the United States?

 LLCs vs Other Business Entities

-LLCs have become the dominant choice for new businesses, representing 85% of all entity formations in 2023.
+LLCs have become the dominant choice for new businesses, representing 85% of all entity formations in 2025.
 This preference is driven by their flexibility, simpler tax treatment, and strong liability protection without the formalities required by corporations.
+LLC registrations have tripled in the U.S. over the last decade.

-Growth Drivers: Continued expansion of the gig economy, advancement in AI and automation creating new business opportunities, and increasing awareness of LLC benefits among entrepreneurs will sustain growth.
+Growth Drivers for 2026: Continued expansion of the gig economy, advancement in AI and automation creating new business opportunities, and increasing awareness of LLC benefits among entrepreneurs should sustain formation rates above 5 million annually.

 Data Sources & Methodology